QMeCha: quantum Monte Carlo package for fermions in embedding environments: Many-particle Hamiltonian

 \subsection{External point charges as classical embedding}

-To simulate the effects on an atomic and positronic subsystem of an environment of molecules with an intrinsic dipole in the El-QDO embedding method\cite{Ditte2023,Ditte2025} together with the QDOs, it is possible to introduce fractional point charges\cite{Martyna2019} that act as a classical static Force-Field with a similar formalism to the one used in classical Force-Fields such as GAFF\cite{GAFF} and CHARMM\cite{CGFF}.
+To simulate the effects on an atomic and positronic subsystem of an environment of molecules with an intrinsic dipole, such as the water clusters in Fig. \ref{fig:fig1}, in the El-QDO embedding method\cite{Ditte2023,Ditte2025} together with the QDOs, it is possible to introduce fractional point charges\cite{Martyna2019} that act as a classical static Force-Field with a similar formalism to the one used in classical Force-Fields such as GAFF\cite{GAFF} and CHARMM\cite{CGFF}.

 Molecular Dynamics (MD) is not implemented in the code yet, and this will be one of the possible future developments.
 For now, a given set of point charges can be assigned to a specific molecule to describe intrinsic dipoles, like in the QDO model of water by Martyna and coworkers\cite{Martyna2019} first used in embedding procedures in ref. \citenum{Ditte2023,Ditte2025}.

-The interaction potential between the point charges and the systems of fermions and nuclei is written as
+Assuming that each pseudo-molecule in the embedding environment has associated only one QDO and many point charges, and that $n^{(i)}_{C}$ are the number of point charges associated to the $i$th pseudo-molecule corresponding to the $i$th QDO, then the full set of interactions within the embedding potential is written as:

+where the first terms represent the interactions between point charges of different pseudo-molecules, while the second and third terms represent the interactions between the point charges of one pseudo-molecule with the QDO charges of the other ones in the embedding environment.